chizzletaz/MSP2-TriviaQuiz/Test.md

 - The game is made responsive, so the users can play on a mobile device, a tablet or a desktop.

 ## Manual testing features
-*Navigation to the landing page:*
+**Navigation to the landing page:**
-Expected: The logo text and the home button directs the user to the landing page.
+Expected: The logo text and the home button direct the user to the landing page.
 Testing:
 1. Go to any page but the landing page.
 2. Click on ‘Triviata’-text at the top of the page and verify you are directed to the landing page.